Angular-Wave/angular.ts/src/directive/model/change.md

-## ngChange Directive
+## data-change attribute

 ### Description

 Evaluate the given expression when the user changes the input.
 The expression is evaluated immediately, unlike the JavaScript `onchange` event which only triggers at the end of a change (usually, when the user leaves the form element or presses the return key).

-The `ngChange` expression is only evaluated when a change in the input value causes a new value to be committed to the model.
+The `data-change ` expression is only evaluated when a change in the input value causes a new value to be committed to the model.

-### Conditions where `ngChange` is Not Evaluated
+### Conditions where `data-change` is Not Evaluated

 - If the value returned from the `$parsers` transformation pipeline has not changed.
 - If the input has continued to be invalid since the model will stay `null`.